The Definitive Guide to How Adderall Works

 - Duration: 4-6 hours for immediate-release, up to 12 hours for extended-release

-More than 25 million people rely on Adderall and similar drugs to treat ADHD, narcolepsy, and sometimes depression.
-But understanding exactly how this powerful stimulant affects your brain is crucial – especially if you’re considering it as a treatment option.
+Millions of people use Adderall and similar drugs to treat ADHD, narcolepsy, and sometimes depression.
+Understanding how this powerful stimulant affects your brain is crucial when considering it as a treatment option.

 Adderall is a combination of amphetamine salts that acts as a central nervous system stimulant.
-It’s FDA-approved for ADHD and narcolepsy, but it’s also a Schedule II controlled substance due to its high potential for abuse and dependence.
+It is FDA-approved for ADHD and narcolepsy but is also a Schedule II controlled substance due to its high potential for abuse and dependence.

-The way Adderall works depends heavily on whether you have ADHD or not.
-For people with ADHD, who typically have lower dopamine levels, Adderall helps bring brain chemistry back to normal levels.
-For those without ADHD, it can overload the brain with neurotransmitters, leading to potentially dangerous side effects.
+The effects of Adderall depend heavily on whether an individual has ADHD.
+For people with ADHD, who often have lower dopamine levels, the medication helps normalize brain chemistry.
+For those without ADHD, it can overload the brain with these neurotransmitters, leading to potentially dangerous side effects.

 What is Adderall and How Does It Work in the Brain?